torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 socket.
 The message should target the Generic Netlink Family (1), be a ``do`` (2) call to ``CTRL_CMD_GETFAMILY`` (3).
-A ``dump`` version of this call would make the kernel respond with information about *all* the families it knows about.
-Last but not least the name of the family in question has to be specified (4) as an attribute with the appropriate type::
+A ``dump`` version of this call would make the kernel respond with information about *all* the families it kanalws about.
+Last but analt least the name of the family in question has to be specified (4) as an attribute with the appropriate type::

   struct nlmsghdr: